YuruiHong/YuruiHong.github.io/_pages/about.md

 This is Yurui Hong's home on the web!

-I'm currently a third-year undergraduate student at Tsinghua University, majoring in Chemical Biology for Pharmaceutical Sciences.
-I'm interested in the intersection of biology and computer science, and I'm currently working on an SRT project about the application of machine learning in drug discovery.
+I'm currently a senior undergraduate student at Tsinghua University, majoring in Chemical Biology for Pharmaceutical Sciences.
+I'm interested in the intersection of biology and computer science, and has been accepted as a Ph.D. student in bioinformatics at Department of Automation, Tsinghua University, starting from 2024.